-Guidelines for Documentation of a Mental Health Disability
+Guidelines for Mental Health Disability

 A specific mental health disability must currently substantially limit major life activity, including learning, to support eligibility under section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities act of 1990.
 Documentation must, therefore, support this eligibility, as well as any requests for reasonable accommodations.
-The following guidelines describe the necessary components of acceptable documentation for students with learning disabilities.
+The following guidelines describe the necessary components of acceptable documentation for students with mental health disabilities.
 Students are encouraged to provide their clinicians with a copy of these guidelines.

 Psychiatric Disability/Psychological disorder documentation must include all of the following elements:

 A. Currency of documentation: Documentation must be current, reflecting evaluation provided within the past year.

 B. A qualified individual must provide the evaluation: The assessment must be provided by a licensed professional qualified to make the evaluation, such as a psychologist or psychiatrist.
 An assessment from a general practitioner typically does not suffice.

 C. Documentation should be comprehensive and must include the following: